 If you are enjoying Johan’s Bangkok attractions, then read his 7 Undiscovered Things to Do in Bangkok.

 This is where I board when travelling to Chiang Mai in the north of Thailand, either on an overnight sleeper train or slowly chugging along during the day watching the landscape pass by.
 Perhaps it’s no coincidence that Hua Lamphong serves as the end station for the historic, luxury Eastern and Oriental Express running between Singapore and Bangkok.
-But if you want to board in style, do it soon for Hua Lamphong will be turned into a museum next year (2019) as the mainline station moves to Bang Su.
+But if you want to board in style, do it soon for there are plans to turn Hua Lamphong into a museum in 2021as the mainline station will move to Bang Su.